whitneywishart/HoldCows---888/README.md

 <br><br>

 ## Technologies and Installation
-Technologies used in development inclue the following;
+Technologies used in development include the following;
 - dotenv
 - Express.js
 - Insomnia